Head of School

 Spring Hill Academy Elementary Faculty

-Cynthia Zarco is a native speaking Spanish teacher.
-She has a Bachelor of Arts degree in Sociology and a minor in Early Childhood Development from Sonoma State University.
-She is also earning her Montessori Elementary credential.
+Cynthia has a Bachelor of Arts degree in Sociology and a minor in Early Childhood Development from Sonoma State University.
+She is currently pursuing her Montessori Elementary credential.

 Middle School Teacher and Spanish Curriculum Coordinator